 I-15/I-215 Devore Interchange Improvements

-During the procurement period, the Atkinson team optimized the proposed design to provide the best overall project for Caltrans, the environment, the community, and corridor users.
+During procurement, the Atkinson team optimized the design to provide the best overall project for California Department of Transportation, the environment, the community, and corridor users.
 This allowed Atkinson to deliver the project more efficiently, safely, at a lower cost, and four months early.

 Our design and construction approach reduced the construction of bridges by 20 percent, reduced earthwork cuts by 10 percent, eliminated imported borrow fill material altogether, and minimized the required right-of-way by over 12 acres (saving eight private residences).

 Our phasing/sequencing plan allowed us to complete the majority of the construction during the day offline behind concrete barrier.
 This significantly reduced impacts to I-15—a critical link in goods movement from the Ports of Los Angeles and Long Beach that—combined—are the busiest ports in the United States of America.